sparamonov/WebServer/README.md

-WebServiceProject on Maven with Jetty-server and Freemarker
+WebServiceProject on Maven with Jetty-server and Freemarker.